metafates/testo/docs/tutorial.md

 }
 ```

-Parametrized functions will run with the Cartesian product
+Parametrized functions are called with the Cartesian product
 of all values provided by `Cases` functions - 15 different cases in our example.

 If test specifies a parameter for which `Cases` function does